api3dao/oev-docs/docs/oev/overview/target-chain.md

 update allowance period.
 However, the contract enforces tight security measures.
 The timestamp of the signed data for OEV beacon must be greater or equal to the timestamp of the base feed beacon.
-The data feed value after aggregating OEV beacons must be fresher than the base feed value.
+The data feed value after aggregating OEV beacons must change the base feed - either increase the timestamp or change the aggregated value.
 This enforces time monotonicity at the contract level, making sure OEV updates provide only the freshest data.

 ### Api3ReaderProxyV1

 The
 [Api3ReaderProxyV1](https://github.com/api3dao/contracts-qs/blob/main/contracts/api3-server-v1/proxies/Api3ReaderProxyV1.sol)
 contract is a ChainLink compatible proxy with OEV built-in internally.
-There are no changes required from the dApp's perspective, which reads the value via the `read` function.
+There are no changes required from the dApp's perspective to integrate OEV, which reads the value via the `read` function.

-Internally, this proxy uses the `Api3ServerV1` and `Api3ServerV1OevExtension` contracts to read the base feed and OEV value respectively and prefers the fresher out of the two.
+Internally, this proxy uses the `Api3ServerV1` and `Api3ServerV1OevExtension` contracts to read the base feed and OEV value respectively, and prefers the fresher out of the two.